- Home

 As we age, we may become more worried about our health.
 But, with so many tests and check-ups available through the NHS, it’s often possible to keep an eye on existing health conditions and spot new ones as early as possible – helping to keep worries at bay.

-Our article, 11 important health checks for over 50s, has more information.
+Our articles, 11 important health checks for over 50s and 9 health numbers you should know, have more information.

 5. Explore ways to help others

-If you’ve got some extra time on your hands, why not explore different ways you can use it to help other people?
-It’s likely that your life experiences have left you with an abundance of knowledge and wisdom, which could make a real difference in the world.
+If you have some extra time, why not explore the different ways you can use it to help others?
+Your life experiences have likely left you with plenty of knowledge and wisdom that could make a difference in the world.

-Not everyone wants help or advice, but for those who do, there are plenty of ways you can be there for them.
+Not everyone wants help or advice, but for those who do, there are many ways you can be there for them.
 For example, you may have a lonely neighbour or a family member with young children who’d appreciate even half an hour’s break.

 6. Maintain a realistic exercise and fitness routine

-If you’d like to become more active but haven’t yet found an activity that you love, why not browse the fitness and exercise section of our website?
-Here, you’ll find information on how to get going with everything from gym workouts to walking, running, swimming, yoga, and dancing.
+If you’re yet to find an activity you love, head over to our fitness and exercise section for inspiration.
+Here, you’ll find everything from gym workouts to walking, running, swimming, yoga, and dancing.

-You might also like to consider joining Rest Less Events, where you can take part in virtual fitness classes.
-There’s everything from Tai Chi and Afrofusion dance fitness to aerobic fitness and dance.
+You might also like to join Rest Less Events, where you can take part in virtual fitness classes.
+There’s everything from Tai Chi to Pilates.

-Remember, try to keep your fitness goals and routine realistic.
-The NHS advises several short sessions of vigorous exercise combined with some more moderate activity weekly.
+Remember, it’s best to keep your fitness goals and routines realistic – you don’t have to do anything drastic to see results.
+The NHS advises several short sessions of vigorous exercise combined with some moderate activity each week.

 7. Follow a healthy diet

-We’re all aware of the importance of following a balanced diet when it comes to health, especially for boosting our immune system.
-And, luckily, there are many simple diet swaps that we can help to transform how we feel inside and out – without missing out on taste and flavour.
+We’re all aware of the importance of following a balanced diet for our health, especially for boosting our immune system.
+And, luckily, many simple diet swaps can help transform how we feel inside and out – without compromising on taste and flavour.

-Adopting a manageable healthy diet can help boost energy levels, maintain bone health, and reduce the risk of developing conditions like high blood pressure, type 2 diabetes, and heart disease.
+Adopting a manageable, healthy diet can boost energy levels, maintain bone health, and reduce the risk of developing conditions like high blood pressure, type 2 diabetes, and heart disease.
 A healthy diet also plays an important role in maintaining healthy skin.

-For information on following a balanced diet, along with healthy recipe ideas from around the world, head over to the diet and nutrition and food and drink sections of our website.
+For information on following a balanced diet, along with healthy recipe ideas from around the world, head over to our diet and nutrition and food and drink sections.

 8. Become an advocate for change and consider volunteering

-Using your time to volunteer for a cause or charity – whether in your local community or on an international level – can help you find meaning and purpose and studies have shown that it can also leave you feeling fulfilled, rewarded, and empowered.
+Using your time to volunteer for a cause or charity, whether in your local community or on an international level, can help you find meaning and purpose.
+And studies have shown it can also leave you feeling fulfilled, rewarded, and empowered.

-You could consider volunteering at a food bank, supporting local wildlife, or starting your own fundraiser.
+You could volunteer at a food bank, support local wildlife, or start a fundraiser.
 You’ll find all of these ideas and more in our article, 17 meaningful ways to help others and give back to your community, as well as in our volunteering guides.

-You can also browse current volunteering opportunities below.
+You can also find current volunteering opportunities below.

 Through volunteering, you’re also likely to meet interesting, like-minded people who might end up being new friends.